softwareunderground/subsurface/README.md

     + Visualization

 ## Data Levels:
-The difference between data levels is **not** which data they stored but which data they **parse and understand**.
-The rationale for this is to be able to pass along any object along while keeping the I/O in subsurface.
+The difference between data levels is **not** which data they store but which data they **parse and understand**.
+The rationale for this is to be able to pass along any object while keeping the I/O in subsurface.

 **Human**